rdspring1/CarND-Traffic-Sign-Classifier-Project/README.md

 My final model results were:
 * training set accuracy of 0.999
-* validation set accuracy of 0.970
+* validation set accuracy of 0.969
 * test set accuracy of 0.96

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 The training accuracy is 99.9%, so the model was trained for a sufficient amount of epochs.
 The gap between the training and testing accuracy is about 3-4%.
-Adding regularization such as dropout or weight decay would improve the gap between
+Adding regularization such as Dropout or Weight Decay would improve the gap.

 ![alt text][precision_recall]

 I plot the precision and recall for each class in the test dataset.
 It measures how well my network generalizes and how I should augment my training dataset.
 Overall, my model achieves excellent precision and recall.
-However, certain classes report worse results.
+However, certain classes report poor results.
 I suspect that augmenting those classes in the training dataset would improve my model's performance.
+The classes with poor precision or recall correspond with fewer training examples for those classes.

 ###Test a Model on New Images